ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 ### FortiGate Virtual Appliance on vCenter Server 7 with NSX-T
 {: #fortinetvm_considerations-installvalues-vcs7}

-On vCenter Server 7 with NSX-T, you can install FortiGate Virtual Appliance on the consolidated cluster or the edge gateway cluster.
+On vCenter Server 7 with NSX-T, you can install FortiGate Virtual Appliance on the consolidated cluster or the gateway cluster.

 On the consolidated cluster, note the following.